brettanomyces/nvim-editcommand/README.md

     tmap <c-x> <Plug>EditCommand         " default is <c-x><c-e>

+To use a temporary file rather than a scratch buffer set `g:edticommand_use_temp_file`

+    let g:edticommand_use_temp_file = 1  " default is 0

 ## Notes

+The scratch buffer cannot be saved, use `:close` or `:bdelete` or `:quit`.

+If using a temporary file the command will only be copied back if you save first `:wquit`.

-The scratch buffer cannot be saved.
-When the scratch buffer is closed, via `:close` or `:bdelete`, the command in the buffer will be copied to a register.
-When the terminal buffer is re-entered the command is copied from the register to the commandline and the original contents of the reigster are restored.
-The autocmd that does this is removed after it executes.
+The command in the buffer will be saved to a script local variable by an autocmd which then removes itself.
+When the terminal buffer is re-entered the command is copied to the commandline by another autocmd which also removes itself.

 ## Feedback